 This dance fits the music perfectly, and yet people insist on rushing it.
 Twelve steps for the chase, with first man and second lady finishing improper in middle place, and twelve steps for them to two-hand turn 1½ to finish proper.
 And yet so many people rush the turn in eight steps and then wait for the music to catch up — I don't understand it.

-Bernard Bentley is not good at saying how many steps each movement takes, but it seems natural to me that each half figure eight takes eight steps and each half-turn takes four steps.
+Bernard Bentley is not good at saying how many steps each movement takes, and of course John Young doesn't say in the original, but it seems natural to me that each half figure eight takes eight steps and each half-turn takes four steps.
 And yet people rush the half figure eight and look at me accusingly because they think I'm late telling them which hand to use for the turn.
 Incidentally, I think the dance works much better using right hands for the second turn in B1 rather than left for both as Bentley does.
-And before you accuse me of changing the dance, let me point out that the original doesn't mention the turns at all; it just says “and change places” and the turn in question isn't even mentioned!
+And before you accuse me of changing the dance, let me point out that the original doesn't mention the turns at all; it just says “and change places” and hands aren't even mentioned!

 Mary K (Gary Roodman: Calculated Figures Volume 5)